by Allison Cavis, IT Specialist

 We’ve given our outdoor WiFi network a signal boost!
 You can access the free Estes Valley Library WiFi network from your socially-distanced car in the parking lot, from the seating around the library building, and even from the grassy bank of Black Canyon Creek!
 The parking lot north of the Library has an especially good signal.

-Connecting is easy: no password, no time limits, and no open hours— our speedy 100 Mb/s connection is available 24/7.
+Connecting is easy: no password, no time limits— our speedy 100 Mb/s connection is available 24/7.
 Completing the downtown WiFi map is the Town of Estes Park’s free Wapiti WiFi, which stretches from Town Hall into Bond Park.
 Look for both of these networks next time you’re enjoying downtown Estes Park.

 We’re pleased to report we’ve had at least one successful job interview completed in the ‘great outdoors’ of our Storytime Garden.
 From browsing for fun to life’s big moments, the Library is here to help you with a comfortable spot for your next connection.